 In conclusion, the human rights argument against corporal punishment, is vulnerable on three fronts; firstly, the justification for retribution, which once accepted, makes any a priori limit on punishment, arbitrary.
 Secondly, the arbitrary hierarchy of human rights and the arbitrary parameters that purport to allow or disallow certain infringements on human rights (this argument is more powerful on the issue of corporal punishment, where a criminal elects to be flogged rather than imprisoned).
 Thirdly, the pragmatic arguments relating to cost, overcrowding and the inherent dangers of prisons.
 The third argument can be put forward, irrespective of one’s view on retribution or overall philosophy on crime and punishment.

-I have heard objections to capital punishment, based not on the rights of the criminal but on supposed moral standards, for example that corporal punishment is cruel or barbaric.
+I have heard objections to corporal punishment, based not on the rights of the criminal but on supposed moral standards, for example that it is cruel or barbaric.
 However, these are just adjectives, not arguments.

 See article 3 ECHR – prohibition on torture and Tryer v UK (5856/72), where birching was held to contravene article 3